 - Methods to quantify aquatic systems and their attributes (e.g. river hydromorphology; lake community structure),

 - How humans influence lentic and lotic ecosystems,

 - Field sampling techniques and design of survey/monitoring programmes for aquatic ecosystem status.

 SpeakersDr Robert Grabowski

-You can book a single course, or any combination of them and benefit from discounts.
+You can book a single course or any combination of the courses offered in Water Management May in the same year, and benefit from discounts.

 - One course: £500

 - Three+ courses: (£350 per course)